ksu-cs-textbooks/cc410/content/y-milestones/01-restaurant-classes.md

 ### Wraps

 Each wrap should be stored in an appropriately named class in the `thatsawrap.data.wraps` package.
-Each pizza should include an attribute for the following data:
+Each wrap should include an attribute for the following data:
   * **Shell** - a `Shell` value (see below).
 It should have a **getter** and **setter** method.
   * **Addins** - a Java [HashSet](https://docs.oracle.com/javase/8/docs/api/java/util/HashSet.html) or a Python [set](https://docs.python.org/3.6/library/stdtypes.html#set) of `Addin` values (see below).
     * This attribute should have a **getter** method that returns a **shallow copy** of the set to prevent external modification.
 See [HashSet's Copy Constructor (Java)](https://docs.oracle.com/javase/8/docs/api/java/util/HashSet.html#HashSet-java.util.Collection-) or [set.copy (Python)](https://docs.python.org/3.6/library/stdtypes.html#frozenset.copy).